erkac/f5-irules/apm-assign-rdp-resource/README.md

 Just a bookmark for this [article](https://devcentral.f5.com/s/question/0D51T00008Ow1UOSAZ/apm-advanced-resource-assignment-from-irule).

-The main goal would be to dynamically assign up to n nubmers of RDP resources to the session based on a comma separated list from a AD attribute.
+The main goal would be to dynamically assign up to n numbers of RDP resources to the session based on a comma separated list from a AD attribute.

 ![](./apm-policy.jpeg)